tiagomistral/SecJSON/README.md

 }
 ~~~

-Example 2: Encrypt the second book (Sword of Honour) of the object "store".
+Example 2: Encrypt the second book (Sword of Honour) of the object "obj".

 ~~~js